RichmondRamil/richmondramil/README.md

 I'm Richmond Ramil, a Software Engineer with over 4 years of experience.
-I specialize in both Front-end and Back-end technologies and spend most of my time building outstanding projects or recording tutorials.
+I specialize in both Front-end and Back-end technologies and spend most of my time building outstanding projects.

 :mailbox: Reach me out!